InseeFr/Bauhaus/docs/en/user-guide/concept.md

 ## <a id="publish-concept">Publish a concept</a>

 It is possible to publish a concept from the concept description page.
-Only the owner of the concept, or by delegation the Quality unit (after exchanging emails), is entitled to publish a concept.
+Only the owner of the concept, or by delegation the Quality unit (after exchanging emails), is authorised to publish a concept.

 - Click in the upper right corner on the button <span style="color: blue">Publish</span> after checking that the informations are correct.

-To search for concepts awaiting publication, use the advanced search bar from the Concepts homepage by selecting **the publication status « Provisional »**, and possibly **the unit code**.
+To search for concepts awaiting publication, use the advanced search bar from the Concepts homepage by selecting **the publication status « Provisional »**, and possibly **the owner**.
 The list of concepts awaiting publication is then automatically displayed under the search bar.

 ---